IkigaiLabsETH/ikigAI/README.md

 # ikigAI Labs XYZ

 ### At its very essence, code serves as the canvas where thoughts and concepts are painted using the dialect of machines.
-We're venturing into the realm of AI assistants, aiming to revolutionize on-chain curation, facilitate conversations among collectors, and empower artistic creation. #livethelifetv
+We're venturing into the realm of AI assistants, aiming to revolutionize on-chain curation, facilitate conversations among collectors, and empower artistic creation. #livethelife #findyourikigai

 <p align="left">
     <a href="https://livethelife.tv" target="_blank"><img src="public/other/apple-touch-icon.png" alt="IkigaiLabsXYZ" width="100" /></a>